gh-mentor/ASI-082525/prompt-engineering/01_overview.md

 A prompt is a request that you make to GitHub Copilot.
 For example, a question that you ask Copilot Chat, or a code snippet that you ask Copilot to complete.
 In addition to your prompt, Copilot uses additional context, like the code in your current file and the chat history, to generate a response.

+Prompt Engineering is the strategic crafting of user inputs to guide the AI towards producing desired code outputs.
+This involves techniques like role prompting, contextual detailing, and iterative refinement, which collectively enhance the interaction between the developer and Copilot.

 ### Start general, then get specific

 When writing a prompt for Copilot, first give Copilot a broad description of the goal or scenario.
 Then list any specific requirements.